BioPAL/BioPAL/README.md

 6. Commit local changes and push local branch to the GitHub private fork.

-7. Submit a pull request through the GitHub website to the [dev branch](https://github.com/BioPAL/BioPAL/tree/dev) of the main repository.
+7. Submit a pull request through the GitHub website to the [main branch](https://github.com/BioPAL/BioPAL/tree/main) of the main repository.

 ## Pull Request Requirements